airis4d/CASSPER/README.md

 This repository contains the following:
 ## CASSPER Labelling Tool
 The Labelling Tool is used to generate segmented labels for fresh training of CASSPER.
-The tool, sample mrc files and labels are given in the sub folder.
+The tool and sample mrc files are given in the sub folder.
 All the labels used for the study is also provided.
 The instructions and Demo video for operating the labelling tool is also given in the subfolder.

 ## Fresh Training